enyone/blog/_posts/2016-10-29-How-to-mount-and-decrypt-LVM-luks-encrypted-hard-disk.md

 This helps you when you need to mount LVM-luks encrypted partition manually.
 This guide works at least in GNU/Linux Debian Jessie.

-end of TL;DR so now go and read…
+end of TL;DR so now go and read...

 Finding correct device
 -----------